vlayer-xyz/vlayer/book/src/features/web.md

 ### **Common Issues / FAQ**

 #### **Are there any limitations on the data that can be verified?**
-Currently, we only support JSON payloads with a maximum size of **10 KB**.
+Currently, we only support JSON payloads.
+The maximum payload size per request and response is 10 KB.

 #### **Can I prove GraphQL responses?**
 No, this is not supported at the moment.